GoogleCloudPlatform/compute-image-tools/cli_tools/gce_ovf_import/README.md

 + `-node-affinity-label` Node affinity label used to determine sole tenant node to schedule this instance on.
 Label is of the format: <key>,<operator>,<value>,<value2>... where <operator> can be one of: IN, NOT.
 For example: workload,IN,prod,test is a label with key 'workload' and values 'prod' and 'test'.
 This flag can be specified multiple times for multiple labels.
 + `-release-track` Release track of OVF import.
 One of: %s, %s or %s.
 Impacts which compute API release track is used by the import tool.
 + `-hostname` Specify the hostname of the instance to be created.
 The specified hostname must be RFC1035 compliant.
 + `-machine-image-storage-location` GCS bucket storage location of the machine image being imported (regional or multi-regional).
-Applicable only if `-instance-names` is provided.
+Applicable only if `-machine-image-name` is provided.

 ### Usage